kusoroadeolu/rev_gif/README.md

-# RevGif - Reverse GIF Search Pipleine
+# RevGif - Reverse GIF Search Pipeline
-RevGif is e mini image search pipeline for GIFs using perceptual hashing and AI.
+RevGif is a mini image search pipeline for GIFs using perceptual hashing and AI.
 Upload an image or GIF, and RevGif finds visually similar GIFs from Tenor in real-time.

 ## Table of Contents
 - [Overview](#overview)